yacoin/yacoin/doc/README_ubuntu.txt

       3 - type " sudo -k " to revoke your sudo password.
 You will not need sudo any more.
 Yay!

-Section E - Building the OpenSSL Lbrary
+Section E - Build the OpenSSL Lbrary

       1 - type " cd " to get to the home directory